Please view download, or print the updated version of this lesson plan by clicking on this PDF form: Community Connects Computer Basics.

 - Slide the mouse pointer straight to the right onto the sub-menu.

-- Slide the pointer straight up or down to highlight the program group that you would like to use and then click on the program you want to open.
+- Slide the pointer straight up or down to highlight the program that you would like to use and then click on the selected program.
+(In some cases, you may have to activate other sub-menus to see the program that you want).

-On a desktop computer, there will be a button to turn on the computer.
-Similarly, there will usually be a button on the monitor to turn on the monitor.
-These buttons are usually on the front of the computer and the monitor.
-The computer goes through a number of internal tasks when starting up.
-It may take a few minutes for it to complete these tasks.
-Patience, as you will learn, is used a lot when working with a computer.
-After the computer stops making what almost sounds like a grinding noise (this is normal – it’s the hard drive being accessed) and the picture on the screen stops changing, it is probably ready for you to use!
+Computers, when not in use, are usually turned off.
+There will be a switch or button to turn on both the computer and the monitor.
+The computer switch is most often on the front of the computer; but the monitor switch may be almost anywhere on the monitor.
+The computer goes through a number of tasks when starting up.
+It may take a few minutes for it to complete this.
+Patience, as you will learn, is used a lot with the computer.
+After the computer stops making grinding noise, and the picture on the screen does not change, it is probably ready for your use!

 Turning a computer off takes more practice.
-You should follow the procedure below that allows the computer to properly store files.
-Avoid unplugging the computer or holding down the power button, unless the computer freezes.
+Before you turn off the power to your computer, you should follow the procedure that allows the computer to properly store files before it shuts down.

 - Click on the start button at the bottom left of the screen.

-- In the dialog box that opens, select Shut down (if it isn’t already pre-selected).
+- In the dialog box that opens, select Shut Down (if it isn’t already selected).

 - Click on the OK button.

-It’s important to become comfortable with the mouse.
+Getting comfortable and familiar with the mouse is important.
 To do this, we’ll use a computer game called Solitaire.
-Computer Solitaire is similar to Card Solitaire, but it is played on the computer and you use your mouse to move cards around.
-The object of solitaire is to stack all the cards in 4 piles in their correct suits of ascending rank.
-Piles of cards can be laid out in the bottom half of the screen as an intermediate step.
-Access Solitaire by clicking on Start, All Programs, Accessories, Games, and then Solitaire.
+Solitaire is similar to card-solitaire, but it is played in the computer, and you use your mouse to move cards around.
+The object of solitaire is to stack all the cards in 4 piles in their correct suits, of ascending rank.
+Piles of cards can be laid out in the bottom half of the screen as an intermediate step

 Three Regions make up the solitaire screen.
 These include Building Piles, The Deck, and Suit Piles.